wbamberg/idl-reference/docs/nsIURIFixup.md

 Converts an internal URI (e.g. a wyciwyg URI) into one which we can
 expose to the user, for example on the URL bar.

-@param  aURI       The URI to be converted
-@return nsIURI     The converted, exposable URI
-@throws NS_ERROR_MALFORMED_URI when the exposable portion of aURI is malformed
-@throws NS_ERROR_UNKNOWN_PROTOCOL when we can't get a protocol handler service
-        for the URI scheme.

 #### Parameters ####